wacn/trustcenter/trustcenter/security/powerbi-security.md

                   <li>To learn more about the Azure Content Delivery Network (CDN), from which necessary files are downloaded,<a href="https://www.azure.cn/documentation/services/cdn/"> watch the Azure documentation CDN videos.</a></li>
                </ul>
                <label id="infrastructure_Secure">Secure infrastructure</label>
-               <p>Because Power BI operated by 21Vianet is built on Azure, it employs Azure infrastructure security, which relies on best security practices and technologies to protect Customer Data as it travels within datacenters located exclusively in mainland China and across the Internet. </p>
+               <p>Because Power BI operated by 21Vianet is built on Azure, it employs Azure infrastructure security, which relies on best security practices and technologies to protect Customer Data as it travels within datacenters located exclusively in China and across the Internet. </p>
                <p style="font-szie:20px">Architecture</p>
                <p>The Power BI architecture is designed to help protect your data.
 Power BI is deployed in datacenters around the world, and each deployment consists of two clusters:
                <ul style="list-style-type:disc">